Bilky, Khust Raion

 Bilky (Бі́лки; Bilke) is a village in Khust Raion of Zakarpattia Oblast, Ukraine.
-The village covers an area of 4,4 km^{2}.
+The village covers an area of 4.4 km^{2}.
 The population of the village is about 8 064.

 Geography

-Village Bilky located in the center of the Transcarpathian region (Zakarpattia Oblast) on the altitude of 175 m above sea level, that is situated in the river valley Borzhava.
+Bilky is located in the center of the Transcarpathian region (Zakarpattia Oblast) on the altitude of 175 m above sea level, that is situated in the river valley Borzhava.

 It is at a distance 93 km from the regional center of Uzhhorod, 11 km from Irshava, and 52 km from Mukachevo.

 History

 The first written record of village Bilky dates back to the 17th century.
 By King Béla IV of Hungary, King of Hungary and Croatia, was made a present and gave royal charter in 1245.

-But there have been found remains of three settlements in of the Neolithic (IV-III millennium BC) in the village.
-It has preserved remains of the Slavic of the settlement 8th-9th century AD.
+But there have been found remains of three settlements in of the Neolithic (4th to 3rd millennium BC) in the village.
+It has preserved remains of the Slavic of the settlement 8th to 9th century AD.

+During the period of Hungarian rule, the village was known as Bilke and belonged to Bereg County.

+In the interwar period, Bilke had a substantial Jewish community.
+A memorial history of the town describes a population of about 10,000, including approximately 2,000 Jews in more than 200 families.
+The community maintained a large synagogue and several other places of worship, including a beit midrash.

+In 1929, the Autonomous Israelite Community of Bilke elected Naftali Tzvi Weisz as its chief rabbi.
+The yeshiva he led subsequently attracted students from elsewhere in Carpathia and beyond.

+Following the German occupation of Hungary in 1944, Jews from Bilky were forced into the Beregszász transit ghetto at Berehove.
+They were deported from there to Auschwitz-Birkenau on May 24, 1944, arriving two days later.

 Religious organizations

-In the village there are religious community of the Ukrainian Greek Catholic Church and Ukrainian Orthodox Church.
+In the village, there are religious communities of the Ukrainian Greek Catholic Church and Ukrainian Orthodox Church.
 There are two temples.